Safer Recruitment

 • Candidates will always be required

-• Each shortlisted candidate may be asked to take part in a practical exercise, where relevant to the role (e.g. coaching).
+• Each shortlisted candidate may be asked to take part in a practical exercise or presentation dependant on the role and where relevant (e.g. coaching).

-• The manager and deputy will then select the most suitable person for this position based on these scores and their knowledge and understanding.
+• The hiring manager will then select the most suitable person for this position based on their experience, qualifications, knowledge and understanding of the role.

 • Each candidate will receive communication stating whether they have been successful or not.

-• Any adjustments for interview will be accommodated, where possible.
+• Reasonable adjustments for interview will be accommodated, where possible.

 Employment checks

-• The successful candidate will be offered the position subject to at least two references from previous employment or in the case of a newly qualified student, their tutor and a personal or professional reference.
-These references will be taken up BEFORE employment commences.
+The successful candidate will be offered the position subject to at least two references from previous employment and from a work email address..
+Character references are not accepted for employed roles.

-- any disciplinary warnings, including time expired warnings that relate to the safeguarding of children
+• any conduct or issues that relate to the safeguarding of children

-• The successful candidate will be subject to an enhanced Disclosure and Barring Service (DBS) check whether they currently hold an enhanced CRB or DBS check or not, if they are to be undertaking regulated activity.
-This will be initiated before the member of staff commences work and they will not have unsupervised access to any child or their records before this check comes back clear.
+The successful candidate will be subject to an enhanced Disclosure and Barring Service (DBS) check whether they currently hold an enhanced CRB or DBS check or not, if they are to be undertaking regulated activity.
+This will be completed before the member of staff commences work.

 Induction